pola-rs/polars/CONTRIBUTING.md

 ## Want to discuss something?
 I can imagine that some questions don't fit an issue.
-Therefore there is also a [chat on gitter](https://gitter.im/polars-rs/community).
+Therefore there is also a [chat on Gitter](https://gitter.im/polars-rs/community).

 ## Any contributions you make will be under the MIT Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](https://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/ritchie46/polars/issues)
+## Report bugs using GitHub's [issues](https://github.com/pola-rs/polars/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue]().
 **Great Bug Reports** tend to have: